elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- {:.pr} When night fell on the large islands of spit they became sumptuary laws on the footpath.
+- {:.pr} When night fell on the large islands of spit, the jararacas took their post above the landscape

 ---

 [64]({{site.baseurl}}/chiens/p064.html){:.pagetitle}

-- and soon the jararacas took their post atop the landscape
+- and became sumptuary law on the cobblestones
-- Then the road was surprised by strange disasters
+- Soon the roads were surprised by strange disasters
-- the bitten crowds were looking for the way out
+- the bitten crowds sought passage
-- the bitten crowds bit the concealed blockades on the crossroads
+- the bitten crowds bit instead the crossroads' hidden blockades
-- and the crowds wavered on the spot.
+- and the crowds wavered there.
-- The crowds trampled underfoot
+- The crowds were trampled underfoot
-- and the red eagles made signals mid-flight
+- and the red eagles gave signals mid-flight
 - the signals of death.

 *(A desolate heath: The glow of wildfires.)*